Gilleece/CodeInstitute-Milestone-Project-1/README.md

 - Contact form (currently non-functional)

 ### Future Features <a name="future"></a>
-- The website will require a Korean version.
+- The website will require a Korean version
-- The contact form needs to be made functional.
+- The contact form needs to be made functional

 ## Technologies Used <a name="tech"></a>